josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_shielded_roles_and_information_risk_governance.md

 ---

-## 🔄 V. Rotation and Long-Tail Exposure
+## 🔄 Rotation and Long-Tail Exposure

 SIRO appointments are often rotational and time-bound.